AlexChvl/MLAB2_summary/README.md

 # MLAB2_summary
 Collection of coding assignments from MLAB.
 These were initially completed in pair programming with other MLAB participants over three weeks in August 2022.
 I have since then reworked some aspects of the exercises.
-All code included here runs on my local machine.
+Some files are reworked so that they can run on my laptop.
+Some files can only reasonably run on a gpu but are included here for reference.

 I have removed any files from the course that I did not contribute to.
 This includes the instruction files and the test files.
 The test files included here were written by me.
 I have also removed course material that has to do with interpretability research in order to keep it private.
 All material here is freely available online.